Most Popular Courses in Krakow

 From a Stone Age settlement to a major political centre (and former capital of Poland) -with the largest medieval commercial square in Europe- Krakow has now evolved into a global hotspot boasting both contemporary and medieval sites.

 With one of the oldest universities, the first ever UNESCO World heritage sites (the remarkably preserved ‘Old Town’ and Wawel Royal Castle), it’s no surprise that the city attracts on average 13 million visitors annually!

-Things to Do Around Krakow
+Best Things to Do in Krakow

 1) Wawel Royal Castle